erickcastelli/kir-mapper/MANUAL.md

 ## Practical notes

-### Custom database, with alleles that are not in the IMGT/HLA database
+### Custom database, with alleles that are not in the IPD-KIR database
 For now, it is not possible to add new alleles to kir-mapper.
 We will update the database regularly.
 Please get in touch with the author if you need to add something.

 ### Evaluating samples from different ancestry backgrounds
-We do not recommend applying `kir-mapper ncopy` in samples from different populations.
-The thresholds are quite different among Europeans, Africans, Asians, and others.
+We do not recommend applying `kir-mapper ncopy` to samples from different populations simultaneously.
+The thresholds vary widely across populations.
 In our tests, we applied `kir-mapper map` and `kir-mapper ncopy` in all samples from Europe, Africa, etc., separately.
 Afterward, we grouped all samples using `kir-mapper group` to create a kir-mapper output with all samples before running `kir-mapper genotype`.

-<br/><br/>
+### Always check a few BAM files before processing large datasets
+Always analyze a few samples and check the BAM files in IGV before continuing with large datasets.
+To do that, turn off secondary and duplicate reads on IGV.
+You might need to adjust the map function, such as turning off Picard markduplicates (--skip-markdup).

+### Warning for ONT data

+When dealing with Oxford Nanopore data, kir-mapper extracts the fragment corresponding to a KIR gene from large reads and renames it.
+Therefore, the final BAM alignment does not represent the original FASTQ data.
+The read size is maintained as large as possible to facilitate the definition of internal haplotypes.
+Still, they do not contribute to the definition of haplotypes between genes.

 ## Support

 Create a [GitHub issue](https://github.com/erickcastelli/kir-mapper/issues).